 Goddard's story is convincing because he wasn't even trying to travel through time - something unexplainable just happened to him.

 Journalist Experiences Air Raid 11 Years Before It Occurs

 Journalist J. Bernard Hutton and photographer Joachim Brandt were sent by a German newspaper to do a story on the Hamburg shipyard in 1932.
-It was an uneventful visit until the bombs began raining down.
+It was an uneventful visit - until the bombs began raining down on them.